HomeGuidesAPI ReferenceChangelog

 How can you approximate System Peak Demand values?

-Don’t have a bill that tells you the site's System Peak Demand?
-Don’t have historical revenue grade meter data data in order to calculate it?
+Don't have a bill that tells you the site's System Peak Demand?
+Don't have historical revenue-grade meter data in order to calculate it?

-A reasonable proxy for System Peak Demand is to use the customer’s peak demand for the billing period on or around when the System Peak event(s) occurred.
-This makes the reasonable assumption that the systems peak and the site peak are likely to be around the same date and time.
+A reasonable proxy for System Peak Demand is to use the customer's peak demand for the billing period on or around when the System Peak event(s) occurred.
+This makes the reasonable assumption that the system's peak and the site's peak are likely to occur around the same date and time.

 You can make adjustments to this estimate if you know:

-• Your customers' hourly load profile is typically different from that of the grid, in which case the site's peak will not be when the system peaks, and you will want to lower the estimated value.
+• Your customer's hourly load profile is typically different from that of the grid, in which case the site's peak will not coincide with when the system peaks, and you will want to lower the estimated value.